SeqScan/SeqScan-D/README.md

 # Discrete-SeqScan-clustering
 SeqScan-D: cluster-based technique for the segmentation of symbolic trajectories.
+(The symbolic trajectory is seen as a sequence of pairs consisting of a time instant and a label indicating the location).

 The goal is to extract from a symbolic trajectory a series of temporally annotated locations, qualified as attractive.
 A location is attractive when the user spends inside of it at least some amount of time, with possibility of some occasional absences.